Takato0884/Takato0884/README.md

 Takato Hayashi is a master's student at major in Information Science, Japan Advanced Institute of Science and Technology.

 [Education]
-Tottori University- BSc in Agriculture, 2021
+2017-2021 BSc in Agriculture, Tottori University